This guide targets Inkdrop 6. If you're migrating a theme from Inkdrop 5, see the Plugin Migration Guide from v5 to v6.

 Creating a UI Theme

-Tip: UI themes should end with -ui or for dark theme-dark-ui.
+Tip: UI themes should end with -ui or for dark

 Let's create your first UI theme which is called motif-dark-ui.